Site visit request. Get Started

 We're here to help!
 For any questions about the price of your medication or insurance billing, you can reach out directly to us.
 The quickest way: • For pricing questions: email us at pricing@.
 Our team will respond with cost details, and can provide itemized quotes if needed.
 If you prefer phone, call our main number and ask for the billing department – but email ensures we can send written breakdowns which some patients find useful. • For billing questions: email billing@.
 This could include issues like a charge on your credit card you need more info about, questions on superbills for insurance, or setting up payment plans.
 We know dealing with medical costs can be stressful, so we aim to be transparent and responsive.
 When you email these addresses, include your full name and, if you know it, your prescription number or the medication name – that helps us find your info quickly.
 Our billing specialists are friendly and will work with you on any concerns (for example, if you need to change the billing date or use a different card).
 Remember, because we're a smaller pharmacy, you won't get lost in a bureaucratic shuffle – we'll personally make sure your billing questions get answered promptly and clearly.
 Your peace of mind matters to us.
 If you have any confusion about charges or coverage, just ask – we'll clarify everything so you feel comfortable moving forward.

 We're coming!
 HeathWealth Pharmacy is growing and we intend to "flip the script" in healthcare all over the map.
 If we're not in your state yet, it's likely just a matter of time.
 Give us a minute, we'll get there, as we like to say.
 Setting up a compounding pharmacy in a new state involves regulatory approvals and building a great team – we expand carefully to maintain our high standards.
-In the meantime, if you need our services, note that we are licensed to ship to many states even if we don't have a physical storefront there.
-So you might still be able to get HeathWealth compounds delivered to you.
+In the meantime, if you need our services, please note that we ship to a wide range of locations beyond where we have physical storefronts.
+Reach out to see if we can deliver HealthWealth compounds directly to your door.
 Check our locations page to see states we serve.
 And if you really want HeathWealth local to you, let your providers know or even shoot us a message – we consider patient demand when choosing our next locations.
 We're committed to bringing personalized, compassionate pharmacy care to as many people as possible.
 So hang tight – HeathWealth might be opening near you sooner than you think.
 We won't rest until we've made this people-first approach to pharmacy available nationwide and beyond.
 Thank you for wanting us there – we want to be there for you too!
 (If you have any other questions not covered above, please feel free to reach out.
 The HeathWealth team is always available to ensure you feel informed and supported in your healthcare journey.
 Remember: Don't settle when it comes to your health – HeathWealth for More.)

 Semaglutide mimics GLP-1 to regulate blood sugar by increasing insulin release when needed and reducing glucagon.
 Glycine helps preserve muscle mass during weight loss, and B12 helps reduce treatment-related nausea.